 Click Here for tab for Payphone by Maroon 5

-Although presented as a dance/R&B/pop crossover, oftentimes when they perform this song live they will do so as a stripped down version where the acoustic guitar replaces all of the electronic elements, proving that it works just as well as a traditional singer/songwriter piece of music than an electronic one.
+Although presented as a dance/R&B/pop crossover, oftentimes when they perform this song live, they will do so as a stripped-down version where the acoustic guitar replaces all of the electronic elements.
+This demonstrates that it works just as well as a traditional singer/songwriter piece of music as an electronic one.

 Perfect by Ed Sheeran